Galleanisti: 1916

 One Chicago-based Galleanist, chef Nestor Dondoglio, known by the alias Jean Crones, laced soup with arsenic in an attempt to poison some 100 guests, all figures in industry, business, finance, or law, at a banquet in 1916 to honor Archbishop Mundelein.
 J.B.
 Murphy, a doctor among the guests, furnished a hastily prepared emetic that induced vomiting.
 None of the guests died, though many suffered greatly.
 Police discovered many vials of poison when they searched Dondoglio's rooms, but never apprehended him.
 Dondoglio left a series of taunts for the police, then fled to the East Coast.
 He survived in abject poverty, hidden in the homes of other Galleanists, until his death in 1932.

 On December 6, 1916, the Galleanist Alfonso Fagotti was arrested for stabbing a policeman during a riot in Boston's North Square.
-The next day Galleanists exploded a bomb at the Salutation Street station of the Boston harbor police.
+On December 17, Galleanists exploded a bomb at the Salutation Street station of the Boston harbor police.
 Fagotti was convicted, imprisoned, and later deported to Italy.

 Some historians have also suspected the Galleanists of perpetrating the Preparedness Day bombing in San Francisco on July 22, 1916.
 No known Galleanists were among those indicted for the attack, but the time bomb's design and construction – a cast steel pipe packed with explosives, a timing mechanism, and metal slugs designed to act as shrapnel and increase casualties – was typical of later Galleanist bombing campaigns, the work of Mario Buda in particular.
 Additionally, in an ominous apparent reference to the earlier mass poisoning by the Galleanist Nestor Dondoglio, San Francisco police recovered two unsigned letters urging the head waiter at the St. Francis Hotel to poison soup served to Police Commissioner James Woods, one of the organizers of the Preparedness Day march.